 After much research and documentation, I had a formal confrontation with those I challenged at a hearing of the California Labor Board.
 The Labor Board in the state of California is much overworked and understaffed.
 As I told the hearing officer, I felt like Al Pacino in “Godfather III”, because every time I had been willing to let go and to let bygones be bygones, those uninformed and hubristic individuals pulled me right back in with more lies and deceit, the likes of which extend way beyond the limited space here.

 Did justice prevail?
 In the end, and in this case, it did and did not.
 I won my case without hiring an attorney, not that I could afford one.
 Since that time, the president of the corporation has resigned his position so that his mother (who one of my friends and colleagues swears is a former victim of domestic abuse who has passed on that abuse to her employees) has resumed her former position.
 Also, the principal no longer works there; the same goes for the former, regional director.
-And so far as I’ve been informed, all of the scheduling regarding elementary teachers that had changed directly following my hearing with the Labor Board have again changed back, because no one has challenged that administration since that time.
+And so far as I’ve been informed, all of the scheduling regarding elementary teachers that had changed directly following my hearing with the Labor Board have changed back again, because no one has challenged that administration since that time.
 The separate art, music, and PE teachers hired after my Labor Board judgment are also no longer working there.
 Prep periods previously installed as a result of hiring the adjunct teachers are also gone.
 To my knowledge, the only change that remains in place are two, ten-minute bathroom breaks in the morning and afternoon (and in compliance with California Labor Code), respectively.
 However, teachers are openly paid a wage vs. a wage in the guise of a salary, and are no longer paid during holidays and school breaks, although they never were.
 (After doing the arithmetic I realized that a portion of the hourly wage was excluded from each teacher’s paycheck, and then reimbursed during school holidays so that it appeared as if teachers were paid for holidays, but it was actually the pay they had already earned that was being reimbursed to them!)
 I can’t say whether things are any better or worse there, with the exception that teachers can now use the toilet without fear of administrative reprisal.